 Doctor Strange is shaping up to be the most exciting Marvel movie yet.
-We were already expecting something revolutionary; it's adding magic to the Marvel Cinematic Universe, and the trailers have been more than a little reminiscent of the classic sci-fi thriller Inception.
+We were already expecting something revolutionary; it's adding magic to the #MCU, and the trailers have been more than a little reminiscent of the classic sci-fi thriller Inception.
 For me, though, one thing's stood out above everything else: the villains.

 The studio has been playing a clever game with us, drip-feeding information about Doctor Strange one detail at a time.
 Now, finally, Marvel Comics and ComiXology have released the digital comic dubbed The Zealot.
 An official prelude comic to Doctor Strange, this reveals that Kaecilius may well be the answer to Marvel's 'Villain Problem'!